libmapper/libmapper/doc/tutorials/tutorial_python.md

 All of the arguments except one should be familiar from the documentation of `update()` presented earlier.
-The `instance_id` argument does not have to be considered as an array index - it can be any integer that is convenient for labelling your instance.  _libmapper_ will internally create a map from your id label to one of the preallocated instance structures.
+The `instance_id` argument does not have to be considered as an array index - it can be any integer that is convenient for labelling your instance.  _libmpr_ will internally create a map from your id label to one of the preallocated instance structures.

 ### Receiving instances